-- SMA Connectors for GNSS: As already described in Figure 11, on the left side of the board are the connectors for the GNSS antennas.
+- SMA Connectors for GNSS: As already described in Figure 11, on the left side of the casing are the connectors for the GNSS antennas.
 Please take care to connect in the appropriate order (GNSS 1, GNSS 2, GNSS 3). - SMA Connector for LTE/Mobile Network: Please connect the delivered LTE Antenna in case of using the integrated mobile network chip for internet access (for example to receive correction data from your RTK Reference Station). - USB-Typ C for Power-Supply: As already described, the USB-Typ-C connector is used for the Power-Plug or Powerbank for power supply. - Camera Interface 1/2: The interfaces for ANavS® visual odometry sensor (VIS).
 Camera 1 can for example be used for the forward movement direction and Camera 2 for backward movement direction.1 - CAN: The CAN- 2.0A Interface is used for receiving vehicle data for example for wheel-speed information and to output the sensor-fusion solution.
-More information about adjusting DBC-files can be found in chapter 2.7.2 and chapter 8. - USB-Interface: The standard USB interface can be used for example for data-storage, Wi-Fi-dongle, LTE-dongle, data-transmission, etc.
+More information about adjusting DBC-files can be found in chapter 2.7.2 and chapter 8.